divadde/GaV/README.md

 ---

+## Verifier testing with TabFact benchmark

+Since verification is the core component of GaV, we separately evaluated the Verifier + Data Analyst subsystem on TabFact to test its ability to distinguish true from false table statements.
+Remarkably, the GaV Verification subsystem (using gpt-5-nano) achieved an accuracy of 92.8%, outperforming all existing state-of-the-art models, including DeBERTaV3 and PASTA, and even surpassing the human performance (92.1%) as shown in the table over TabFact GitHub https://github.com/wenhuchen/Table-Fact-Checking.
+This result confirms the high reliability and generality of the verification mechanism.

+---

 ## 🎯 Intended Use

 ABCU is designed to evaluate **neuro-symbolic** and **agentic** systems focused on deep tabular interpretation.
 Unlike traditional classification benchmarks, it targets systems capable of: